gohugoio/hugo/content/en/content-management/multilingual.md

 Therefore, from within a template, the page will have access to the files from all linked pages' bundles.

-If, across the linked bundles, two or more files share the same basenname, only one will be included and chosen as follows:
+If, across the linked bundles, two or more files share the same basename, only one will be included and chosen as follows:

-* File from current language Bundle, if present.
+* File from current language bundle, if present.
 * First file found across bundles by order of language `Weight`.

 {{% note %}}

-Page Bundle's resources follow the same language assignement logic as content files, be it by filename (`image.jpg`, `image.fr.jpg`) or by directory (`english/about/header.jpg`, `french/about/header.jpg`).
+Page Bundle resources follow the same language assignment logic as content files, both by filename (`image.jpg`, `image.fr.jpg`) and by directory (`english/about/header.jpg`, `french/about/header.jpg`).
 {{%/ note %}}

 ## Reference the Translated Content